Your Personal “Brain Maintenance” Program

 - Those people who are experiencing a major depressive episode and wish to use these strategies as an adjunct to medication and/or psychotherapy.

-I have organized this treatment plan into five areas-physical self-care, mental/emotional self-care, spiritual self-care, people support, and lifestyle habits.
+I have organized these self-care activities into five areas–physical self-care, mental/emotional self-care, spiritual self-care, people support, and lifestyle habits.
 The accompanying diagram gives a visual overview of the program.
 As you read through the material, think of my recommendations as guidelines, not hard-and-fast prescriptions.
 Each person’s healing journey is unique.
-It is up to each individual to sift through the available treatment options and discover what works.
+It is up to each individual to sift through the available options and discover what works.

 As you read through my program, you will see that there is nothing new or radical in what I have suggested.
 The plan is a simple common sense approach to living a healthy and balanced life.
 But simple does not mean easy.
 Developing and sticking to good habits requires persistence, discipline and diligence (ask anyone who has quit smoking).
 But the dedication is worth it.
 Having spent too many days in the dark house, I do not wish to return; and I am confident that neither do you.